 Let’s know a little more about the much-talked-about medicine Remdesivir!
-Originally created to treat Hepatitis C in 2009, Remdesivir was also found effective against Ebola in 2014.
-Since then, it has been used to treat diseases caused by Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
+Remdesivir was developed primarily to treat Hepatitis C but was also proven effective against Ebola in 2014.
+There has been using of the drug since then for the treatment of Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
 The COVID-19 coronavirus belongs to this family of viruses that cause MERS and SARS.
-Remdesivir is an antiviral medicine that aims to cure infected cells in your body and prevent virus replication.
+Remdesivir is an antiviral medicine meant for curing infected cells and preventing viral replication.

 Why Remdesivir is Being Counterfeited and How to Spot A Fake Remdesivir?